404-html/page-x-of-365/README.md

 23. [Eminem - The Eminem Show](https://www.last.fm/music/Eminem/The+Eminem+Show)

-    Ok, I never liked Eminem and I don't know why this time would be different.
+    Ok, I never liked Eminem and I don't know why I thougth this time would be different.
     I guess the album is ok, but I'm too biased.
 I would pick another album to review if I had the time, but I can't say much about this, I just didn't like it.